 10. Lock up your mailbox

-Getting a locking mailbox prevents just anyone from checking to see what mail you've received.
-Since letters may contain private financial information, a locking mailbox can also prevent identity theft.
+Getting a locking mailbox can prevent someone from checking to see what mail you've received.
+Since letters may contain private financial information, a locking mailbox can also help to prevent identity theft.

 Let an expert do your taxes for you, start to finish with TurboTax Live Full Service.
 Or you can get your taxes done right, with experts by your side with TurboTax Live Assisted.
 File your own taxes with confidence using TurboTax.
 Just answer simple questions, and we’ll guide you through filing your taxes with confidence.
 Whichever way you choose, get your maximum refund guaranteed.